 demonstrates the potential for artificial intelligence and machine learning technologies to increase access to safe and effective cardiac diagnostics that can be life-saving for patients to be. – Robert Ochs

-Cardieu observed the significance of this software as it will be a boon to the COVID patients in this time of crisis by quickly detecting any change in the cardiovascular functions.
+Cardieu observed the significance of this software as it will be a boon to COVID patients in this time of crisis by quickly detecting any change in cardiovascular functions.

 Moreover, its simple module and easy to learn technic have helped generate it by the hospital staff, even those without formal training on such complex modules.
 Additionally, its accuracy has lent it a name, marking a pioneering tool with the introduction of AI in medical sciences.

 Upcoming installments of Caption Health look forward to monitoring heart patients and the beginning of medications.
 The software is to be further upgraded for scanning other organs such as the lungs, and abdomens.
 It also has a plan to circulate the software in retail clinics, used as a primary care solution.